siestheapp/V10/supabase/TAILOR3_SCHEMA.md

 - Subcategories cascade delete when category is deleted
 - Raw size guides cascade delete when brand is deleted
 - All admin-created content references admin users for audit trail
+- User actions and sessions cascade delete when user is deleted
+- User actions can reference other actions for undo tracking (self-referencing)

 ### Check Constraints
 - Gender values: 'Male', 'Female', 'Unisex'